opencast/opencast/docs/guides/admin/docs/configuration/https/opencast.only.md

 Creating the keystore
 ---------------------

-What you need, is the TLS private key and the certificate including the whole chain between the root certificate, all intermediates and the certificate itself.
+What you need is the TLS private key and the certificate including the whole chain between the root certificate, all intermediates and the certificate itself.